Sviatoslav-Hnativ/Sviatoslav-Hnativ/README.md

 Each folder corresponds to a separate lab or coursework project — from **HPC programming** in C++ and CUDA to **IoT systems** built on Arduino and Raspberry Pi.

-## 💞️ I’m looking to collaborate on
+## I’m looking to collaborate on
 - Open-source IoT or AI research projects
-- Educational resources for Computer Science students
 - Smart factory / smart warehouse solutions
 - Data visualization and analytics tools